KRDPKK/YimMenuV2-Injector/README.md

 # YimMenu Injector (Unofficial)

 This is a lightweight, unofficial DLL injector for **GTA V** written in **C# WinForms**.
-It is designed to inject `YimMenu.dll` into `GTA5.exe` with a single click and no extra options.
+It is designed to inject `YimMenuV2.dll` into `GTA5_Enhanced` with a single click and no extra options.

 ## 💻 About